dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.

+***

 - how do specific techniques of style reinforce the themes or characters?
   - is your use of style "major" or "minor"
     - are you focusing on style in some way that drives the other elements

+Style can detract from your story
+- should be aware of how your style will affect your work ahead of time. it really shouldn't be something you just throw in
+- creative writing

+kinds of style
+- vocabulary/language
+- character development
+- novelty
+- the degree of clarity in detail
+  - or the kinds of perspectives which are shown
+- adherence to wordplay and language
+- paralellism/connectedness between characters

+properly executed style can add entire dimension to the work
+- that is, it can add some fundamental level of content worth inspecting further
+  - often, it does this by creating dissonance between the words and the meaning

+#### Tarantino - Jackie Brown

+- the cohesion between what is shown
+- and the conciseness of the material
-    - tarantino seems to do this well
+- tarantino seems to focus the viewer onto just the right aspects of the plot and characters

-Ghost in the shell video:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/gXTnl1FVFBw" frameborder="0" allowfullscreen></iframe>
+  - (reword bc spoiler)... it's difficult to manage to persist the certain

+when style is pulled off best,
+- it feeds back into the nature of the story or into the internal/external dialogue of the viewers
+  - it feeds into the plot, the characters, or especially the themes

+#### Birdman

+birdman - a film where style reflects back into the depth of the work
+- this is a spectacular example of the use of style to add depth to the work
+  - the one-shot view highlights differences between acting and theater, in a movie about theater
+  - the one-shot style also makes a statement about life/death
+    - where you only have one shot
+    - and it makes a statement about the high-stakes nature of an actor's career
+  - the one-shot style makes us question the reality of the ending
+    - since there's no break in action, it reinforces the reality of his fantasies
+  - the film shifts from the mundane life of an actor trying to regain control of his career to his surreal dreamlike fantasies
+- the one-shot style also means that ... what?? .......

+  - the hateful eight
+    - how does the choice of film feed back into the work
+    - why this choice of film?

+#### infinite jest (barely started it)

+- a book containing a loosely threaded collection of stories
+  - DFW mentions that all the answers exist, but just past the last page. (paraphrase from wikipedia) i think

+#### the crying of lot 49

+(remove)

+- looking forward to reading this
+  - i enjoy it's style, full of allusions

+#### on the road - kerouac

+- notes compiled and written in one shot on a bus across the country
+- here the style embodies the spirit of the novel

+#### kaiser soze

+- a mixture of form and style
+- an impossibly convoluted, elusive character
+  - unresolveable ending
+  - the myth of kaiser soze feeds into the story ... how?

+#### No Longer Human

 No Longer Human is told in the form of notebooks left behind by the main character.
 - why did the author choose this style?

-- The Cantebury Tales
+#### Cantebury Tales

 - style of a collection of small stories from the same era or series of events
-  - police procedural
+- countless works embody this style of form
   - death note anime
+  - sin city

-- Gargantua and Pantagruel
+#### Gargantua and Pantagruel

 - made up words, inspired by ancient greek (need more info)
 - tons of wordplay. considered obscene at first, but eventually became a staple of french literature
 - a particular "scorn for fortuitous things" .... need to expand on this

+#### Neuromancer

+- vivid detail of scenery
+  - so much is explored that isn't reused
+  - it's almost dreamlike
+    - in that imagery arises then fades without consequence to the main plot
+    - while adding to the atmosphere
+  - i always reference this aspect of neuromancer because it stuck out to me
+    - there was so much revealed about this future culture
+      - yet it wasn't enough i was left wanting more

+#### Ghost in the Shell

+- distinction between frames in japanese manga and american comics
+  - pretty much ripping the criticism straight from the video
+- but manga explores space in a different way
+  - and the original GITS movie reflects that with a series of slow moving shots at the beginning
+  - helps establish and explore a sprawling urban world of the future

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gXTnl1FVFBw" frameborder="0" allowfullscreen></iframe>

+#### Experimentation with Style

+- creative writing to explore style
+- exercises? ideas?
+  - short stories, etc.

 ![Gargantua and Pantagruel](/img/posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus/gargantua-and-pantagruel.jpg)